Performance monitoring is an essential skill for any Linux user. All Linux platforms provide a tool called ‘top’ for this task. I prefer using ‘

 What is EPEL?

-EPEL (or Extra Packages for Enterprise Linux) is a community supported repository hosted by the Fedora Community project.
-Thus, for help about HTOP, contact the developer.
-The Fedora Community creates, maintains and manages the EPEL repository which provides an additional set of quality software packages to Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux (SL), Oracle Linux (OL).
+EPEL (or Extra Packages for Enterprise Linux) is a community-supported repository hosted by the Fedora Community project.
+Thus, for help with HTOP, contact the developer.
+The Fedora Community creates, maintains, and manages the EPEL repository, which provides an additional set of quality software packages to Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux (SL), Oracle Linux (OL).

 What is HTOP?

 htop is a system monitoring utility that runs on the shell.
-It provides many great features for monitoring memory and CPU utilisation, threads, and much more.
-You can monitor your system, view processes and even manage processes. htop also provides a text-graphical interface!
-Overall, it is an excellent tool for anyone needing to know what’s happening on a Linux instance.
+It provides many great features for monitoring memory and CPU utilization, threads, and much more.
+You can monitor your system, view processes, and even manage processes. htop also provides a text-graphical interface!
+Overall, it is an excellent tool for anyone who knows what’s happening on a Linux instance.

 What can you expect when using htop?